anapaulabtanaka/fracture_network_deepgen/README.md

 ```
 ## Examples

-Some notebooks examples as proposed in karst_networks_gen_public:
+The notebooks examples are from karst_networks_gen_public:

 00_graphData_collection.ipynb : generate a collection of subgraphs (from the main graph) for data set and test set.